-- Respondent owns Cape Coral Shell, an establishment that sells tobacco products and is located at 2231 Del Prado Boulevard South, Cape Coral, Florida 33990.
-Complaint ¶ 3. - During an inspection of Respondent's establishment on October 27, 2014, at approximately 2:33 PM, an FDA-commissioned inspector observed that "a person younger than 18 years of age was able to purchase a package of Camel Crush Menthol cigarettes . . . [.]"
-The inspectors also documented that "the minor's identification was not verified before the sale" Complaint ¶ 10. - On November 13, 2014, CTP issued a Warning Letter to Respondent regarding the inspector's observations from October 27, 2014.
-The letter explained that the observations constituted violations of regulations found at 21 C.F.R. § 1140.14(a) and (b)(1), and that the named violations were not necessarily intended to be an exhaustive list of all violations at the establishment.
-The Warning Letter went on to state that if Respondent failed to correct the violations, regulatory action by the FDA or a civil money penalty action could occur and that Respondent is responsible for complying with the law.
+- Respondent owns Tyrone Shell, an establishment that sells tobacco products and is located at 855 Tyrone Boulevard North, St. Petersburg, Florida 33710.
+Complaint ¶ 3. - During an inspection of Respondent's establishment on October 20, 2014, at approximately 10:54 AM, an FDA-commissioned inspector observed that "a person younger than 18 years of age was able to purchase a package of Camel Blue cigarettes . . . [.]"
+Complaint ¶ 10. - On December 11, 2014, CTP issued a Warning Letter to Respondent regarding the inspector's observation from October 20, 2014.
+The letter explained that the observation constituted a violation of the regulation found at 21 C.F.R. § 1140.14(a), and that the named violation was not necessarily intended to be an exhaustive list of all violations at the establishment.
+The Warning Letter went on to state that if Respondent failed to correct the violation, regulatory action by the FDA or a civil money penalty action could occur and that Respondent is responsible for complying with the law.
 Complaint ¶ 10.

-- Arif Ahmed responded to the Warning Letter in a December 8, 2014 letter.
-"Mr. Ahmed stated, 'The employee has admitted to me that he sold the cigarettes to the minor due to his poor judgment of age appearance.'
-He also stated that the establishment's management took disciplinary action against the employee, and explained to all employees that they must verify the identification of all tobacco purchasers under the age of 27.
-Mr. Ahmed also stated that the establishment has 'We Card' signage on the door and at the cash registers."
-Complaint ¶ 11. - During a subsequent inspection of Respondent's establishment on February 23, 2015, at approximately 10:37 PM, an FDA-commissioned inspector documented that "a person younger than 18 years of age was able to purchase a package of Marlboro cigarettes . . . [.]"
+- Angela Landrum responded to the Warning Letter in a December 15, 2014 letter.
+"Ms. Landrum stated that the employee who sold the tobacco product to the minor 'apologized over and over for not paying more attention that morning.'
+She also stated that she reminded all employees that they must verify the identification of tobacco purchasers under the age of 30."
+Complaint ¶ 11. - During a subsequent inspection of Respondent's establishment on February 27, 2015, at approximately 1:23 PM, an FDA-commissioned inspector documented that "a person younger than 18 years of age was able to purchase a package of Camel Blue cigarettes . . . [.]"
+The inspector also observed that "the minor's identification was not verified before the sale . . . ."
 Complaint ¶ 1.